-Tool and Die Makers create moulds for mass production.
-After the moulds are created, there are Mould Finishers who polish the parts and ensure the moulds are smooth and finished before they go into factories.
+Tool and Die Makers create molds for mass production.
+After the molds are created, there are Mold Finishers who polish the parts and ensure the molds are smooth and finished before they go into factories.

 Bai Lin Lau’s family came to Canada over twenty-five years ago from China.
-He began his career as a Mould Finisher when he arrived and has continued in that skilled trade ever since.
+He began his career as a Mold Finisher when he arrived and has continued in that skilled trade ever since.

 We met up with Bai Lin and one of his three daughters, Janny to discuss his work and life.
 We then went to visit Dixon Tool Co Ltd, his workplace for the last six years in Oldcastle.
 The company works primarily with parts for the auto industry, including parts for steering wheels and chassis.

 Mould Finishers fall under the Tool and Die Maker occupation classification in Ontario.
 It’s a voluntary trade, which means certification and College membership are available but are not legally required to practice the trade.
 Bai Lin learned on the job, as do many in the trade.

 Learn more about Mould Finishers and other Tool and Die Maker occupations in our Career Profile.

 What does a normal day look like for you?